-We appointed ourselves as guards of the environment in which these locals live.
-We made it our mission to protect the environment by reducing any negative impact that our operations have on the environment.
-Our environment protection strategy covers a wide scope of issues ranging from promoting simple positive manners like safe waste disposal and energy saving to implementing a number of environmental purification programs.
+We appointed ourselves as guardians of the environment in which these locals live.
+We made it our mission to protect the environment by reducing any negative impact that our operation may have on it.
+Our environmental protection strategy covers a wide scope of issues ranging from promoting simple positive manners like safe waste disposal and energy saving to implementing a number of environmental purification programs.

-As part of our contribution to present aid to minorities and less fortunate sectors of the Egyptian community, we are proud that we recruited three handicapped employees working as office boys with official long term contracts.
+As part of our contribution to give aid to minorities and the less-fortunate sectors of the Egyptian community, we are proud that we recruited three handicapped employees working as office boys with official long term contracts.

-An integral part of our contribution to support the local economy is through capacity building.
-The management of Lady Egypt Tours always aims to improve the abilities and skills of the company's employees by providing them with the opportunity to participate in several appropriate trainings.
-In 2011, we started implementing a new training program encouraging all of our company representatives who wish to improve their language skills to attend English courses.
-We regularly organize educational trips for the company representatives working in Cairo to Upper Egypt, and many other regions where we operate our tours, to give them practical explanation concerning the operations of the company in these destinations in order to expand their knowledge and increase their work experience
+An integral part of our committment to support the local economy is through capacity building.
+The management of Lady Egypt Tours always aims to improve the abilities and skills of its employees by providing them with the opportunity to participate in several appropriate trainings.
+In 2011, we started implementing a new training program encouraging all of our company representatives wishing to improve their language skills to attend English courses.
+We regularly organize educational trips for company representatives working in Cairo

 Financial Support To The Local Community

-In Jordan, we support the project entitled "Takeyt Um Ali".
-Takeyt is inspired by the Islamic notion of "Sadaqa" or providing food and aid for the needy and the hunger.
+, we support a project entitled "Takeyt Um Ali".
+Takeyt is inspired by the Islamic notion of "Sadaqa" or providing food and aid for the needy and the hungry.
 This concept goes back to 11th century when a supplement was added to mosques with the aim of offering food and fresh water to the underprivileged inhabitants of any community.
-"Takeyt Um Ali", initiated by her highness Queen Haya, is a contemporary model of the medieval Takeyt, located in the heart of an underprivileged district in Amman, and providing food and various services to all the poor sectors of the Jordanian community.
+"Takeyt Um Ali", initiated by her highness Queen Haya, is a contemporary model of the medieval Takeyt, located in the heart of an underprivileged district in Amman, providing food and various services to all the poor sectors of the Jordanian community.

 Cooperation With The Local Community

-Our team of tour guides and company representatives always encourage travelers to buy different products especially handcrafts from local vendors.
-We urge the tourists to benefit the inhabitants of the community they are visiting by informing them that selling these handcrafts and souvenirs is the only mean of income for this unprivileged sector of the society.
+Our team of tour guides and company representatives always encourage travelers to buy different products especially handicrafts from local vendors.
+We urge the tourists to help the inhabitants of the community they are visiting by informing them that these handicrafts and souvenirs are the only mean of income for these sectors of society.

-We have a deal with a domestic printing house that manufactures all of our printed products using local materials like high quality Egyptian cotton and many other various Egyptian raw materials, this deal also provides working opportunities for many locals in the printing field in Egypt.
+We have a deal with a domestic printing house that manufactures all of our printed products using locally sourced materials such as high quality Egyptian cotton and many other Egyptian raw materials.
+This provides working opportunities for many locals in the printing field in Egypt.

-We inform our guests that tipping, or "Baksheesh" as we call it in the Arabic informal language, which many travelers view as a trivial matter, is a vital and sometimes the only mean to earn a living for many citizens belonging to the local community.
+We inform our guests that tipping, or "Baksheesh" as we call it in the Arabic slang, which many travelers view as a trivial matter, is a vital and sometimes the only means to earn a living for many citizens in those communities.

 LADY EGYPT TOURS ENVIRONMENTAL RESPONSIBILITY